An Annotation-based Approach for Finding Bugs in Neural Network Programs: How works

 \subsection{Annotation Guidelines}

 To test a NN program using \annotest, one must first annotate the functions to be tested using the language described in~\autoref{sec:an_language}.
 Ultimately, writing suitable annotations requires knowledge about the program's specification---that is, its intended behavior.
+The very same knowledge is necessary to write \emph{unit tests} for the programs; the only difference is that a test supplies individual (valid) inputs, whereas an annotation can capture a range of possible (valid) inputs.

-Many of the NN programs we used in \autoref{sec:experiments}'s experiments are sparsely documented and, even when some documentation is available, it is typically in natural language form (for example, Python's \emph{docstring}s); therefore, distilling this information into \an annotations is a process that cannot be completely automated.
-To help such a process of ``discovery''--- to figure out suitable annotations for NN programs--- and to make it cost-effective, this section presents some simple guidelines that suggest which artifacts to inspect and in which order.
-In the experiments described in \autoref{sec:experiments}, we followed these guidelines to annotate NN projects systematically and with reasonable effort.
+This entails that the effort of writing annotations (or tests) for a project depends on whether the programmer already has this knowledge ---typically, because they are developers of the project under test--- or is trying to test a project they are not familiar with.
+In this section, we focus on the latter, more challenging scenario.
+To help such a process of ``discovery''--- figuring out suitable annotations for NN programs written by others--- and to make it cost-effective, we present some simple guidelines that suggest which artifacts to inspect and in which order.
+In the experiments described in \autoref{sec:experiments}, we followed these guidelines to annotate NN projects systematically and with reasonable effort---despite our previous lack of familiarity with those codebases.

 Consider a Python function \Py{f} in some NN project \Py{P} that we would like to test.
 If \Py{f}'s behavior (and, in particular, the constraints on its inputs) is documented in the project, this documentation should be the first source of information to write \an annotations.
-However, if \Py{f} lacks any (precise) documentation, we will have to inspect its implementation. \autoref{tab:guidelines} lists four sources of information about \Py{f}'s valid inputs in increasing level of detail.
+However, if \Py{f} lacks any (precise) documentation, \footnote{Many of the NN programs we used in \autoref{sec:experiments}'s experiments are sparsely documented.} we will have to inspect its implementation. \autoref{tab:guidelines} lists four sources of information about \Py{f}'s valid inputs in increasing level of detail.